-A default URL protocol and subprotocol can be specified by setting the property ij.protocol or using the ij Protocol command.
-This allows a connection to be made by specifying only the database name.
+You can specify a default URL protocol and subprotocol by setting the property ij.protocol or using the Protocol command.
+This allows you to make a connection by specifying only the database name.
 This "short form" of the database connection URL defaults the protocol (For more information, see About Protocols).

-This example uses the ij Protocol command and a "short form" connection URL:
+This example uses the Protocol command and a "short form" connection URL:

 '''

-D:>java org.apache.derby.tools.ij
+java org.apache.derby.tools.ij

-ij version 10.8
+ij version 10.11

 ij> protocol 'jdbc:derby:';

 ij> connect 'sample';

 ij>

 '''

-Specifying an alternate Driver
+· Specifying an alternate driver

 If you are using the drivers supplied by Derby, you can specify the driver names listed in JDBC drivers overview.
-However, the Derby drivers are implicitly loaded when a supported protocol is used so specifying them is probably redundant.
-Specifying a driver is required when ij is used with other JDBC drivers to connect to non-Derby databases.
-To use drivers supplied by other vendors explicitly specify the driver one of three ways
+However, the Derby drivers are implicitly loaded when a supported protocol is used, so specifying them is usually redundant.
+You may find it useful to specify the driver if you need to reload it after you have shut down the Derby engine and deregistered the driver.